-Prerequisites for the certificate option are ENGL 097 and MATH 097 or qualifying placement scores.
+Prerequisites for the certificate option are ENGL 097 and MATH 098 or qualifying placement scores.

-Core Pi ogran 1 Requirements Credits
+Core P rogram I Requirements Credits

 BCT 105 Computer Applications 5

 BCT 130 Spreadsheets I 5

 BUS 240 Principles of Management or

 BUS 245 Small Business Management 5

 BUS 241 Principles of Marketing 5

-ACCT& 201 Principles of Accounting I 5
+ACCT8 201 Principles of Accounting I 5

 BUS 146 Business Ethics 5

 ECON8 201 Micro Economics 5

-ENGL& 101 Composition: General or
+ENGL8 z 101 Composition: General or

 BCT 2 205 Business Communication 5

-MATH 097 Intermediate Algebra or higher 5
+MATH 099 Intermediate Algebra or higher 5

 Total for Certificate 45

 Business schools in Washington state vary in their entry requirements.
 The business ATS is not designed as a transfer degree.
-For more information on the business transfer degree, see pages 26 and 30.
+For more information on the business transfer degree, see pages 28 and 33.

-^{}See business adviser for approved electives.
+See business adviser for approved electives.
 Electives in accounting, business or business computer technology are recommended.